Yehor-Mishchyriak/SAWNERGY/README.md

 A toolkit for transforming molecular dynamics (MD) trajectories into rich graph representations, sampling random and self-avoiding walks, learning node embeddings, and visualizing residue interaction networks (RINs).
-SAWNERGY keeps the full workflow — from `cpptraj` output to skip-gram embeddings (node2vec approach) — inside Python, backed by efficient Zarr-based archives and optional GPU acceleration.
+SAWNERGY keeps the full workflow — from `cpptraj` output to skip-gram embeddings (DeepWalk approach) — inside Python, backed by efficient Zarr-based archives and optional GPU acceleration.

 ---